chenyez/C-STANCE/README.md

 This is the repository for our ACL2023 main conference paper: "C-STANCE: A Large Dataset for Chinese Zero-Shot Stance Detection".

 In this work:
 1. We present C-STANCE, the first large Chinese zero-shot stance detection (ZSSD) dataset.
-Our dataset is composed of __48,126__ annotated text-target pairs.
+Our dataset is composed of __48,126__ annotated microblog-target pairs.
 C-STANCE is more than 2.5 times larger than the English zero-shot stance detection dataset (VAST) and more than 16 times larger than the existing Chinese stance detection dataset.

 2. We include two practical yet challenging ZSSD subtasks:<br />
     __Target-based zero-shot stance detection (subtask A)__, where stance detection classifiers are evaluated using a large number of completely unseen targets.<br />